boots-edu/textbook/source/text/0-introduction/setup.md

 ## Install Modules

-The next step is to open a Terminal that we can run instructions in.
+The next step is to open a terminal that we can run instructions in.

-At the top of your VS Code window, click Terminal and then click New Terminal.
+At the top of your VS Code window, click "Terminal" and then click "New Terminal."
 You've done this before, but this time, you need to be in the assignment directory.
-VS Code will do this for you!
+VS Code will do this for you.

 A new terminal will appear at the bottom of your screen, and it will look something like this (notice you are in `hw0-setup-check`):

 ![terminal.png](../../images/setup/terminal.png)

-Run the command (without the dollar sign):
+Run the command (without the dollar sign).

 ```
 $ npm install
 ```

-A whole bunch of messages will appear, some of which may look alarming.
+Several messages will appear, some of which may look alarming.
 Just because you see red text does not mean you have errors, though.

 ![npm-install.png](../../images/setup/npm-install.png)

 Hopefully, you get a message like the one shown above.
-It says that it "`added 877 packages`".
+It says that it `added 877 packages` (The number may be different from 877).

 The message also says that "`3 vulnerabilities`" were detected in the packages, and offers a command to fix them.
-Again, you might be wondering if you should take the advice of a machine?
-Remember, do not run commands you do not understand.
+Again, you might be wondering if you should take the advice of a machine.
+Remember: Do not run commands you do not understand.

 Modern TypeScript development requires a large number of packages, even for simple projects.
 Often, these projects will have small vulnerabilities that are rigorously tracked by the community.
 If you were going to deploy a website for a